 Please fill out and return the enclosed Datasoft Product Registration Card.
-This automatically places you on our Alternate Reality Players List, ensuring that you'll receive preview information about the future AR scenarios as well as other new Datasoft products.
+This automatically places you on our Alternate Reality Players List, ensuring that you'll receive any City news, as well as preview information about the future AR scenarios and other new Datasoft products.